januvenkat/NO_SQL_Project/README.md

+# Overview
+This project demonstrates the use of MongoDB for querying and analyzing an employee database.
+The dataset contains employee details such as salary, department, years of experience, and bonuses.
+We developed meaningful queries to extract valuable insights, leveraging MongoDB Atlas for advanced data analysis and visualization.

+# Features
+Queries Developed
+Implemented 12 meaningful, non-trivial queries, including:

-# NO_SQL_Project
+# Aggregation Queries:

-Develop minimum 12 Queries (meaningful, non-trivial and useful)
-•	At least 4 of these queries should be Aggregation
-•	At least 2 queries – using a mix of comparison and logical operators
-•	At least 2 queries – using $expr
-•	At least 4 queries – based on arrays, sub documents and similar

-Develop minimum 2 Charts using Mongo Atlas **Aggregation Queries:**
-1. Find the average salary and total number of employees for each department.
+Calculate the average salary and total number of employees for each department.
-2. Identify the department with the highest average experience.
+Identify the department with the highest average experience.
-3. Find the department with the most employees earning a bonus greater than $5,000.
+Find the department with the most employees earning bonuses greater than $5,000.
-4. Identify the distribution of employees based on their years of experience (in ranges).
+Analyze the distribution of employees based on their years of experience (grouped into ranges).

-**Comparison and Logical Operators Queries:**
+# Comparison and Logical Operators:
-5. Find employees with a salary greater than the average salary in the "Sales" department.
+Find employees with a salary greater than the average salary in the "Sales" department.
-6. Find employees who are in the "Finance" department and have a salary greater than $90,000 or are younger than 30.
+Identify employees in the "Finance" department with a salary greater than $90,000 or younger than 30.

-**$expr Queries:**
+# $expr Queries:
-7. Find employees with a bonus greater than twice their salary.
+Find employees with a bonus greater than twice their salary.
-8. Find employees who joined the company before the age of 25 and have more than 5 years of experience.
+Identify employees who joined the company before the age of 25 and have more than 5 years of experience.

+# Array and Sub-document Queries:
+Extract employees with specific skills in their skillset array.
+Identify employees with addresses in a specific city within a nested document.
+List employees assigned to multiple projects based on their project IDs.
+Fetch employees with specific certifications in their profiles.